-9. UNDER NO CIRCUMSTANCES should the door switch or the heat circuit devices ever be disabled.
+9. UNDER NO CIRCUMSTANCES should the dryer door switch or heat safety circuit ever be disabled.

-WARNING: PERSONAL INJURY OR FIRE COULD RESULT.
+WARNING: PERSONAL INJURY or FIRE COULD RESULT.

 - 10. This dryer is not to be used in the presence of dry cleaning solvents or fumes. - 11.
 Remove articles from the dryer as soon as the drying cycle has been completed.